rehierl/node-tree-outliner/2-0-core-design/2-0-sectioning-nodes.md

 sibling, regardless of what type of node the next sibling is (i.e. whether the next sibling represents meaningful content or not, e.g. a whitespace node).

 Note that this definition requires an ordered tree of nodes.
-That is, because in an unordered tree, no node has a specific next sibling.
+That is because in an unordered tree, no node has a specific next sibling.
 All siblings are considered to be equal - including those that are presequent to such a sectioning node.

 Attempting to use this strict definition in an unordered tree will not allow deterministic results.
-That is, because siblings are not guaranteed to be served to an algorithm in any particular order.
+That is because siblings are not guaranteed to be served to an algorithm in any particular order.
 Subsequent runs will produce different results (e.g. different number of nodes for a specific section).
 Because of that, all siblings in an unordered tree would have to belong to